rsmp-nordic/rsmp_sxl_vms/docs/pages/component_types.md

 ---
-title: Component Types
+title: Components
-permalink: /component-types/
+permalink: /components/
 nav_order: 5
 ---

-# Component Types
+# Components
+The following compoent types are defined.

 ## Lamp
 One or more lamps controlled together as a single entity, e.g.: